JakeMR2/Jake-s-TXR-Resources-and-Research/README.md

 > [!IMPORTANT]
 > If you can.
 Anyone can contribute to the research and make things further for actual research to be done about the series.
 It's still being done but at a slow rate.

+> [!WARNING]
+> A lot of my old Tables are from 2018, they need to be updated to the current 1.7 PCSX2, but refer to the PCSX2 Server on how to do so, at a later date I will update this.